Education and Tangible Resources:

 • Chronic Procrastination → Knows something is important but can’t bring themselves to start until it’s urgent.
 (Interest based nervous system means we can only engage with it if we are interested in it, it’s fun, or we’re so stressed we panic accomplish it.)

 • Struggles with Prioritization → Cleans the entire kitchen but forgets the one thing they actually needed to do.
+May see a whole list of things to do and can’t figure out where to start.

 Memory & Processing Speed